 Pontiac Montana SV6 Model Overview

-Used Pontiac Montana SV6
+Pontiac Montana SV6 Cars

-Pontiac Montana SV6 Questions
+Pontiac Montana SV6 Overview

 GM tried everything to make the minivan a little more attractive.
 SUV styling, sports performance packages, even a rebranding as a mid-van -- none of these were able to boost the popularity of the Pontiac Montana.
 The Montana SV6 was the last ditch effort to re-market the minivan as a crossover SUV.